june1996yyj/yijun.yu/_pages/about.md

 I hold a doctoral degree in Economics in Kyoto University.
 My primary research Interests are Development Economics, Health, Family Economics, and Labor Economics.
 I am also interested in Gender Economics, Political Economy, Behavioral Economics, Economics of Education, and Economics of Crime.

 ## Education
-* 2024: Doctor of Philosophy in Economics, Kyoto University, Japan
+2024 Doctor of Philosophy in Economics, Kyoto University, Japan
   * Thesis: The Impact of National Policies on Women and Children's Welfare: evidence from fertility policy relaxation in China and education reform in Kenya and Zimbabwe
   * Supervisors: Dr. Hisaki Kono, Dr. Go Yano

-* 2020: Master of Science in Economics, Kyoto University, Japan
+2020 Master of Science in Economics, Kyoto University, Japan

-* 2018: Bachelor of Science in Economics, Chinese University of Hong Kong
+2018 Bachelor of Science in Economics, Chinese University of Hong Kong

 ## Publications
 * **Maternal education and child survival: Causal evidence from Kenya**
-  *Co-authors*: Nguyen-Phung, H., Nguyen, P. H., Le, H.
-  *Published in*: Review of Economics of the Household, [https://doi.org/10.1007/s11150-024-09717-6](https://doi.org/10.1007/s11150-024-09717-6)
+  with Nguyen-Phung, H., Nguyen, P. H., Le, H., *Review of Economics of the Household*, [https://doi.org/10.1007/s11150-024-09717-6](https://doi.org/10.1007/s11150-024-09717-6)

 ### Working Papers
 * **Fertility Policy and Gender Discrimination in the Workplace: Evidence from the Two-Child Policy Reform in China**
-  *Co-author*: Hisaki Kono
+  with Hisaki Kono
-  *Discussion papers*: e-24-001, Graduate School of Economics, Kyoto University
-  *Status*: Submitted to Economic Development and Cultural Change, [https://www.econ.kyoto-u.ac.jp/dp/papers/e-24-001.pdf](https://www.econ.kyoto-u.ac.jp/dp/papers/e-24-001.pdf), 2024
+  *Discussion papers*: e-24-001, Graduate School of Economics, Kyoto University, [https://www.econ.kyoto-u.ac.jp/dp/papers/e-24-001.pdf](https://www.econ.kyoto-u.ac.jp/dp/papers/e-24-001.pdf), *Status*: Submitted to Economic Development and Cultural Change,

 * **Women’s empowerment in Zimbabwe: Examining the role of educational reform**
-  *Co-authors*: Hang Thu Nguyen-Phung, Hai Le
+  with Hang Thu Nguyen-Phung, Hai Le
   *Status*: R&R, Social Indicators Research

 * **Maternal education and child development: Insights from nutritional status in Kenya**
-  *Co-authors*: Hang Thu Nguyen-Phung, Phuc H Nguyen, Hai Le
+  with Hang Thu Nguyen-Phung, Phuc H Nguyen, Hai Le
   *Status*: R&R, Health Economics

 * **Partial Nationalization and Firm Innovation: Empirical Evidence from China’s Mixed-ownership Reform**
-  *Co-author*: Yufei Zhang
+  with Yufei Zhang
   *Status*: Under Review, China Economic Review